 For proprietary trading business, the Company mainly invests, through its subsidiaries, in the listed shares and real estate bonds in the Hong Kong market.
-During the year ended 31 December 2023, as the cash position of the Group dropped significantly, the Group paused its proprietary trading business.
-The segment loss from the proprietary trading business was approximately HK\$11.2 million (2022: segment loss of approximately HK\$2 million).
+During the year ended 31 December 2024, the Group resumed its proprietary trading business.
+The segment profit from the proprietary trading business was approximately HK\$23.7 million (2023: segment loss of approximately HK\$11.2 million).